-Both this certificate program and GSR 984 (a course required for completion of the certificate program) are free of charge for graduate students and post-doctoral fellows.
+Both this certificate program and GPS 984 (a course required for completion of the certificate program) are free of charge for graduate students and post-doctoral fellows.
 Workshops offered by the U of S to graduate students are also free of charge unless otherwise noted.

 How does the program work?

 In this program, graduate students and post-doctoral fellows will identify their strengths, construct a learning plan, reflect on experiential learning, as well as receive classroom instruction and one-on-one coaching on professional skills development.
 Students in the Certificate program will be assessed on a regular basis by the development of a reflective professional skills e-portfolio which is also formally presented to their peers and instructors at the end of the program.

 To obtain the certificate, you must register in GPS 974 and remain registered until you have fulfilled the requirements of the certificate program.
 In this way, the GPS 974 course is similar to a seminar requirement in a graduate program.
 During your first term in GPS 974, you will be required to attend the scheduled classes and complete work that is assigned.
 In your subsequent terms, until you have finished the requirements of the certificate program, you will need to be registered in GPS 974, but you will not need to attend the classes.
 You will instead be required to meet with your Learning Coach to discuss the progress you are making toward completion of the Graduate Professional Skills Certificate.